 Dr. Schmidt has received honors for her care of patients and in her role as teaching faculty at Inova Fairfax Hospital.
 She has been honored as a Top Doctor by Washingtonian Magazine, a Best Physician by Washington Consumer Checkbook, a Top Doctor in America, a Best Doctor in Virginia, and a Super Doctor in Washington, DC.
 She is a member of the Infectious Diseases Society of America, American Society of Transplantation-Infectious Disease Community, the AMA, the Medical Society of Virginia, and the Medical Society of Northern Virginia.

 In her spare time Dr. Schmidt volunteers with Community Coalition to Haiti, Project Access providing free specialty care in Northern Virginia, and is a member of the George Mason University School of Performing and Visual Arts.

-Bonnie Stabile, Ph.D., is a Research Assistant Professor in the Schar School of Policy and Government at George Mason University, where she also serves as Assistant Director of the Center for the Study of International Medical Policies and Practices (CSIMPP).
+Bonnie Stabile, Ph.D., is the Associate Director for CSIMPP and Research Assistant Professor in the Schar School of Policy and Government at George Mason University, where she also serves as Assistant Director of the Center for the Study of International Medical Policies and Practices (CSIMPP).
 She is a core faculty member of the Health and Medical Policy Program, teaching courses in Policy Analysis, Policy and Program Evaluation, and Ethics.